Canadian money

 “The Canadian market is currently out of favour, but we don’t invest in markets, we invest in stocks,” she said.
 “We look for dislocations in the market that provide opportunities for prospective returns.”

-She offered the example of Toronto-Dominion Bank, which has been out of favour for the past two years, under the shadow of two issues: potential CEO succession and fallout from its failure to prevent money laundering at its U.S. branches.
+She offered the example of Toronto-Dominion Bank, which has been out of favour for the past two years, under the shadow of two issues: its CEO succession plans and fallout from its failure to prevent money laundering at its U.S. branches.

 “TD has lost billions in market capitalization driven by these issues, with its valuation multiple compressed to a discounted level relative to peers,” she said.
 “We believe the market is pricing in a Draconian outcome and represents an opportunity.”